Akirachang/subtitle-translator-ai/README.md

   <img src="assets/logo.png" alt="subtitle-translator-ai" width="1600">
 </p>

-## subtitle-translator-ai
+## Overview

 Translate .srt subtitle files using Hugging Face Transformers (NLLB-200).
 Provides a simple Python API and a CLI.

 ### Features

+This project keeps the SRT file as the source of truth:

 - Parses SRT blocks with Pydantic and preserves index/timing
-- Keeps basic HTML tags like <b> during round-trip
+- Keeps basic HTML tags that is comprehensible by softwares (e.g. Davinci Resolve)
-- Uses NLLB-200 for many language pairs (fra_Latn → eng_Latn by default)
+- Uses hugging face nlp model for many language pairs (fra_Latn → eng_Latn by default) - [facebook/nllb-200-distilled-600M](https://huggingface.co/facebook/nllb-200-distilled-600M)
 - CLI and Python API

+The result is a reliable, repeatable translation pipeline that works well on long files without drifting context or breaking your editor workflow (e.g., DaVinci Resolve).

+## Motivation

+I use DaVinci Resolve to automatically generate subtitles.
+It does a great job with timing and segmentation, but it doesn’t translate between languages.
+I tried ChatGPT and other LLMs, but long videos create extremely long contexts; chunking them naïvely often leads to hallucinations, mixed languages, or lost formatting.

+This tool uses smaller, specialized translation models that run entirely on your local machine.
+Unlike general-purpose LLMs, these models are purpose-built for translation tasks, resulting in more consistent and reliable outputs without the unpredictability of LLMs.

 ## Install